The Republic of Karachay – Cherkessia (Карачаево-Черкесия in Russian) located in the center of the North Caucasus is a paradise for hikers !

 Where to sleep

-There are dozens of hotels in Tcherkesk itself, I recommend you the RUM hotel: newly open, the reception ladies are lovely, it’s located right in the center and about 10 minutes walk from the FSB office to pick up your border zone permit.
+There are dozens of hotels in Cherkessk itself, I recommend you the RUM hotel : newly open, the reception ladies are lovely, it’s located right in the center and about 10 minutes walk from the FSB office to pick up your border zone permit.

-In the rest of Karachay-Cherkessia there are a lot of accomodation in Dombay and Arkhyz, you can easily book anything on Ostrovok.ru, the best alternative to Booking.com in Russia.
+In the rest of Karachay – Cherkessia there are a lot of accomodation in Dombay and Arkhyz, you can easily book anything on Zenhotels, the best alternative to Booking.com in Russia.

 During the high touristy seasons, many Russian tourists come to spent their family holidays to hike and ski in the region so it gets quite busy.

-Karachay-Cherkessia is about 1400 kilometers from Moscow.
-There are daily two and a half hours flights to Mineralnye Vody (95 kilometers from Tcherkesk) and Stravropol (140 kilometers from Tcherchesk), from where you can take a bus to Tcherkesk.
+Karachay – Cherkessia is about 1400 kilometers from Moscow.
+There are daily two and a half hours flights to Mineralnye Vody (95 kilometers from the capital) and Stravropol (140 kilometers away), from where you can take a bus to Cherkessk.

-There isn’t any direct train from Moscow to Tcherkesk, you will have to change at Nevinnomiskaia.
-You can book on the official RZD website though it might not work without a VPN depending on your location and it is not possible to book right now with a Visa or Mastercard due to the sanctions.
+There isn’t any direct train from Moscow to Cherkessk, you will have to change at Nevinnomiskaia.
+You can book on the official RZD website if you own a russian bank card or on Russiantrain.com with your foreign Visa/Mastercard.

 Marshrutkas (local mini bus) are available a bit everywhere in the republic and to reach the neighboring big cities.
 Hitchhiking works pretty well too.

-Karachay-Cherkessia is popular among Russian tourists for winter sports and summer hikes.
-Despite some tensions and attacks in the past, the region is relatively calm nowadays and attracks tourists.
+Karachay – Cherkessia is popular among Russian tourists for winter sports and summer hikes.
+Despite some tensions and attacks in the past, the region is relatively calm nowadays and attracks plently of local tourists.
 I have myself spent weeks solo travelling around and hiking in the mountains, I have never felt in any danger.

 Must read & watch